 The award in January 2006 of Independent Research Organization status from the Arts and Humanities Research Council, has given the Museum the opportunity to become more actively involved in taking forward this agenda.
 Its aim is to generate high-quality research on its collections and enable a broad range of outcomes from academic research.
 More information on the Museum’s strategic aims for research can be found on our research strategy pages.

 Proposals for interdisciplinary studies which place research on the collections in a broader context will be particularly welcome.

-The Museum is also keen to receive applications for fellowships that will contribute of public-facing programmes.
-Over the next six or seven years the Museum will be building galleries that focus on the history of the Royal Navy, oceanic and polar exploration, and migration.
+The Museum is also keen to receive applications for fellowships that will contribute of public-facing programmes, including the development of new galleries and special exhibitions.

 Applicants must be of post-doctoral status or equivalent and should be in post at a UK or overseas university.
 Applicants must be able to demonstrate that they have the credentials and experience to complete their proposed programme of research.

 - The successful candidate will be expected to spend a substantial amount of his or her time on the project, although there are no formal requirements for residence at the Museum.